balancer/yield-tokens/README.md

 }
 ```

-If the token yield is exposed in a different format, you may need to implement custom fetching logic.
+In case the token yield is exposed in a different format, you may need to implement custom fetching logic.

-The fetching function must handle a request and return the APR in an object:
+The fetching function must handle a request and return the APR as an object:

 ```ts
 { [address: string]: number }